minio/docs/docs/aws-sdk-for-dotnet-with-minio.md

 Install Minio Server from [here](http://docs.minio.io/docs/minio).

+When running Minio server locally, the `MINIO_REGION` enviroment variable must be set.

-Install Visual Studio 2015 or Visual Studio 2017.
-Find installation of Visual Studio 2015 Community edition [here](https://www.visualstudio.com/downloads/).
+Install Visual Studio 2015,  Visual Studio 2017 or Visual Studio Code.
+Find installation of the Visual Studio editions [here](https://www.visualstudio.com/downloads/).

 ## 2. Installation

 `aws-sdk-dotnet` installation is available as [Nuget package](https://www.nuget.org/packages/AWSSDK.S3/).
 This package contains only libraries that are necessary for work with AWS S3.